Around 10 people buried in avalanche in Austria on Christmas Day

 One person was rescued while emergency services continue their search

-Around 10 people are feared buried in an avalanche in the Lech/Zuers free skiing area in western Austria on Christmas Day, according to local media reports.
+At least 10 people are feared buried in an avalanche in the Lech/Zuers free skiing area in western Austria on Christmas Day, according to local media reports.

 The avalanche occurred at about 3 pm local time, the Austrian Press Agency (APA) said, adding that several helicopters and search teams deployed soon afterwards.
 One person has been rescued